centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-storage-acr.md

 sudo yum install azure-cli
 ```

-Then, use the *centreon-engine* account to obtain a token using command below:
+Then, use the **centreon-engine** account to obtain a token using the command below:

 ```shell
 su - centreon-engine